 Select the 1066 one (for the 1.066A frame) and press Open.
 Again you will see the Add to phase(s) popup; select both phases and press OK.
 Next select Limits; a small Data window will appear

-And the plot will show two vertical dashed lines.
+And the plot will show two vertical dashed lines (you may have to press the ‘Home’ button to make it show full scale).
 The upper one is ok where it is but the lower one must be moved to a more reasonable place.
 Zoom in on the low TOF end of the data.
 Find a place where there are still peaks and put the lower limit into a convenient gap.
 I chose a point where d~0.52A.

 Finally, we’ll now load the third data set.
 Do Import/Powder data… as before and select PG3_22049.gsa.
 Press Open and note that this data is from the 2.665A frame.
 Again you’ll have to select GSAS-II iparm file (*.instparm) from the pulldown; pick the POWGEN_2665.instprm file and press Open.
 Again you will see the Add to phase(s) popup; select both phases and press OK.
 As this is the longer d-spacing portion of the pattern, peaks are clearly visible over the entire range of TOF so we need not change the limits.
 This finishes the import portion of the exercise and is a good time to save the project; do File/save as… from the main GSAS-II data tree menu.
 I named it NX on NAC.